 UVF Athletics mission is to train student-athletes to be Christ-centered leaders through the platform of athletics.
-Our vision is to to be a Gospel-centered program that prioritizes discipleship and promotes excellence in academics and athletics.
+Our vision is to impact the Kingdom of God by equipping servant leaders.

 UVF is a member of the National Collegiate Athletic Association (NCAA), Division III and operates and competes under the rules and regulations of the NCAA and United East Conference (UEC).
-The University fields varsity teams in women's sports (soccer, volleyball, basketball, cross country, and softball) and men's sports (soccer, volleyball, basketball, cross country, and basketball).
+The University fields varsity teams in women's sports (soccer, volleyball, basketball, cross country, outdoor track & field, and softball) and men's sports (soccer, volleyball, basketball, cross country, outdoor track & field, and basketball).
 The Athletic Department Office is located in Capeci.

-Student Athlete Advisory Committee (SAAC)
+Student-Athlete Advisory Committee (SAAC)